gnfrazier/gnfrazier.github.io/_posts/2018-2-9-jupyter-notebooks-on-azure.md

 </div>

 **Data**
 Upload flat files to your library.
 I am still working through the nuances of data persistence.
 In one menu there is a warning that your data will not be saved, but in a tutorial, it specifically calls out that data imported there will be saved.
+Oddly no documented support for One Drive or Sharepoint data, but [DropBox, Azure Table Storage and Azure Blob Storage](https://notebooks.azure.com/help/jupyter-notebooks/data "Azure Notebooks - Data Options") are noted.

 **Libraries**
 Opens a new tab back to the libraries menu.
-Using the browser function in your running notebook is a bad idea.
+Using the back browser function in your running notebook is a bad idea.

+After working for a few hours in Azure Notebooks, I have found myself using  Data, Input and Output folders just like when I run locally.
+My Notebook session has timed out twice due to inactivity (about an hour on one, one and a half hours on the second) and both times my very small flat files have been there.

 ### Public vs Private Notebooks